David-Reset/Concrete-Structures-Constructability-Framework/tools/evidence-rating-rubric.md

 ## Step 3 — Test independence, and test it on the same claim

-`established` needs a second leg.
-Two rules govern what counts.
+**A Grade B call needs a second, independent leg to reach `established`.
+A single on-point Grade A call does not** — it stands on the scrutiny it already carries (Step 4).
+What follows therefore governs **Grade B corroboration**, and the lifting of any `directional` entry to `established`.
+Two rules govern what counts as a second leg.

 **Independence.** Two sources are independent only if they **could have disagreed** — different authors, different evidence base, different organisation.